MATTYSIV/ELK-Stack-Project/README.md

 Load balancing ensures that the application will be highly functional,in addition to restricting high-traffic to the network.

-: What aspect of security do load balancers protect?

   Main purpose is to distribute web traffic across multiple server

   It helps prevent overloading servers as well as optimizes productivity